 Pairing storage with solar PV installations appears to be the next big train coming around the bend.
 Yet, how do established contractors incorporate it into their business?
 What’s the sales pitch for the homeowner or small business owner?
 How does the installation differ, if at all, after you add storage?
 What’s the appropriate battery type and size for different installations?
 Come learn some storage basics from the battery and bi-directional inverter manufacturers themselves and see if storage is something you want to expand into.

-Tools and Techniques to Get and Stay Competitive in Residential Solar
+Tools and Techniques to Get and Stay Competitive in Solar Installation

 Residential solar has become more price sensitive and competitive in recent years, demanding installers look more closely at how they acquire customers and deliver projects.
 Soft costs are in the crosshairs of opportunity for cost reductions.
 In this panel, we will explore some of the tools and techniques installers can use to lower soft costs while driving installation quality and customer satisfaction - from site evaluation and system design, to sales and project delivery.